owaits/ScreenMonkey.Help/reference/clipSettings/link.md

 ![](../../images/NewItem54.png)

 The link editor allows you to change the type of link, the target clip and any additional settings for each link.

+## Link Edit Mode
+Creating links on several clips individually can be tedious.
+You can quickly create or change multiple links in [link multi-edit mode](../toolbar/link.md) which is enabled from the toolbar.